bartulem/KISN-PyLab/README.md

 ---------------------------------------------------------------------------------
 This repository should facilitate the data processing pipeline for e-phys, IMU and 3D tracking experiments.

-It is useful, in single- or multi-probe settings, for:
+It is useful, in single- or dual-probe settings, for:
 1. concatenating multiple Neuropixel recording sessions
 2. running Kilosort2 through Python
+3. computing cluster quality measures, and separating single units and MUA
-3. reading random sync events from the Neuropixel recording, tracking and IMU files
+4. reading random sync events from the Neuropixel recording, tracking and IMU files
-4. assessing whether the recording, tracking and IMU systems are synced
+5. assessing whether the recording, tracking and IMU systems are synced
-5. splitting clusters back to original sessions / getting spike times
+6. splitting clusters back to original sessions / getting spike times
-6. converting raw tracking files to a format loadable by the lab GUI
+7. converting raw tracking files to a format loadable by the lab GUI
+8. re-heading different analyses files (.mat) based on one template session

 Please refer to the executor notebook for further instructions.